zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

 rewriter.create<linalg::GenericOp>(loc, inputs, outputs, maps, iterators, bodyBuilder);
 ```

-The C++ approach:
-- Type-checks arguments at compile time
-- Verifies operations as they're built
-- Integrates with the pattern rewriting framework
-- Handles value mapping and operation replacement automatically

-No string formatting, no parse-time errors, no debugging text generation code.
-You build IR using typed C++ APIs.
+The C++ approach type-checks arguments at compile time, verifies operations as they're built, integrates with the pattern rewriting framework, and handles value mapping and operation replacement automatically.
+No string formatting, no parse-time errors, no debugging text generation code—you build IR using typed C++ APIs.

 **Matrix Multiplication Lowering**: